Ames Astrobleme Museum

 Located about 20 miles southwest of Enid, the Ames crater – an astrobleme – is buried by about 9,000 feet of sediment, making it barely visible on the surface.
 The hidden crater remained unrecognized until 1991, when a prolific oilfield was discovered.

-The panels describe the crater’s formation…and its geological significance.
+The panels describe the crater’s formation…and its geological significance, which was revealed by a leading independent producer in the early 1990s.

 One of the videos includes comments from the man who defied the experts and discovered oil in the crater – Enid independent producer Harold Hamm, CEO of Continental Resources.